funkhouserw/tidbits/index_variables.md

 decision for Python, but given how function-centric it is, I can at least understand it and easily follow it.

-If you know why this decision was made in R, please let me know!
+If you know why this decision was made in R, please let me know.
 I haven't been able to find out why the creators of the language made this decision, especially since this behavior of indexing variables is not how Java or C function, as far as I know.